 • Firstly unlike RTM, a successful application for a Court-Appointed Manager requires you to prove some level of fault on behalf of the freeholder.

 • Secondly, also unlike RTM, you don’t need to make a joint application with other leaseholders – you can apply for the appointment of a Court-Appointed Manager on your own.

 • Thirdly, whilst RTM involves you and your fellow leaseholders taking over the right to manage yourself – appointing a “court-appointed manager” is exactly that.
 The Court appoints a new manager (usually an experienced residential management company) to look after the block, so you don’t have to.

 What happens if we have a missing freeholder ?

 That can cause a range of problems – including who pays for the insurance, enforcement of leaseholder obligations, maintenance issues and difficulties with extending a lease or buying the freehold.
 However the answer here is often a vesting order – a legal process that enables leaseholders to buy the freehold of their block, or extend their individual lease, in the absence of the freeholder.

 Click here to read more about absent freeholders and how we can help

 Looking for Specialist Legal Advice With Your Freeholder Leaseholder Dispute?
 Call Us Now

-To discuss your case, call our specialist team, and we’ll see what we can do to help defend your interests and ensure that you receive what you are due.
+To discuss your particular leasehold dispute, call our specialist team, and we’ll see what we can do to help defend your interests and ensure that you receive what you are due.

 • E-mail us using the online enquiry form below: